Skip to main content

 Re-examination

 Re-examination is the legal word used to describe the process of asking your own witnesses some more questions after they have been cross examined by the other side.
-The purpose is to give them a chance to explain things that came up when they were questioned by the other side to make sure that the judge is not left with the wrong impression about something.
-You are not allowed to use re-examination simply to ask things which did not come up in cross-examination but which you forgot to ask first time round.
+The purpose is to give them a chance to explain things that came up when they were questioned by the other side, to make sure that the judge is not left with the wrong impression about something.
+However, you are not allowed to use re-examination simply to ask things which did not come up in cross-examination, but which you forgot to ask first time round.

-You are also not allowed to ask your witness leading questions – that is questions posed in such a way that suggest the answer you want them to give.
+You are also not allowed to ask your witness leading questions – these are questions posed in such a way that suggest the answer you want them to give.

-And remember, unless you know that what your witness will say in answer to your question is going to improve the situation, it may be better to leave things as they are and ask no further questions.
+And unless you know that your witness’s answer to your question will improve the situation, it may be best to leave things as they are and ask no further questions.

-• Listen to what your witnesses say when they are cross-examined.
+• Listen carefully to what your witnesses say when they are cross-examined.

 • Do not ask your witnesses leading questions.